uyuni-project/uyuni-rfc/accepted/00000-modular-repos-with-clm.md

 [motivation]: #motivation

 RHEL/CentOS 8 inherits a new concept of [modularity and modular repositories](https://docs.fedoraproject.org/en-US/modularity/).
-Modularity allows different major versions (streams) to coexist in a single repository.
+Modularity allows different major versions of the same software (streams) to coexist in a single repository.
+A module is a group of packages usually representing an application.
 Users enable/disable streams so that there is only a single stream of a module is visible to the package manager at once.

 Modular repositories are defined in a new type of metadata called `modulemd` in a file named `modules.yaml`.
 This metadata has to be interpreted properly to manage these repositories.